itohio/EasyRobot/x/math/graph/SPEC.md

 }
 ```

 **Note**: Node implementations MAY implement this interface if they want to be used in searches and trees.
+Generic graph implementations accept non-comparable nodes, but tree structures and insertion strategies rely on these methods when present.

 ### Accessor[N, E]